Do You Need Special Gear For Cold Weather?

 Gear is personal.
 We are all different.
 Where I need a 20 degree sleeping bag, you may need a 30 degree.

 This is why no one can tell you exactly what gear you need.
+But let’s face it, there are a lot of opinions out there and a LOT of random information.

-But, once you understand how it works, what to look for, and what all the tags mean, you can figure out what YOU need.
+Once understand how it works, what to look for, and what all the tags mean, you can figure out what YOU need.

 Your experience + My knowledge and research = the best cold weather backpacking trip